-Divestitures.
 On October 8, 2008, we divested our 85% ownership interest in METI, which was within the Electronic Systems reportable segment.
 The sale resulted in an after-tax gain of \$20 million (pre-tax gain of \$33 million), which was excluded from income from continuing operations.
 The revenues, operating results and net assets of METI for all periods presented were not material and, therefore, are not presented as discontinued operations.
-METI generated \$48 million of sales and \$4 million of operating income for the year ended December 31, 2008 and \$52 million of sales and \$4 million of operating income for the year ended December 31, 2007.
-On May 9, 2008, we sold the Electron Technologies Passive Microwave Devices (PMD) product line within the previously named Specialized Products segment and recognized an after-tax gain of approximately \$7 million (pre-tax gain of \$12 million).
+On May 9, 2008, we sold the Electron Technologies Passive Microwave Devices (PMD) product line within the Electronic Systems reportable segment and recognized an after-tax gain of approximately \$7 million (pre-tax gain of \$12 million).